 Erman herself came to Germany at the age of three.
 She went on to have outstanding grades in primary school, but her teachers refused to recommend that she attend Gymnasium, Germany's college preparatory secondary school.
 Erman says studies have since shown that in Germany, "the intellectual capabilities of children with migratory backgrounds are more often underestimated than those of pupils of German origin."
 Erman made it anyway.
 She finished her studies with top marks.
 But when she wanted to rent an apartment, the landlady told her to sign a clause "which bans my family from staying the night and cooking."
 Erman refused.

 Esin Erman and Carsten Ilius both stress they're not saying that it's necessarily individual people like the investigators in the NSU case, for example, who had "personal beliefs that made them racists."
-They say they just want to point out structures which lead to a one-sided view of people, i.e. of only perceiving them as belonging to an alien group.
+They say they just want to point out structures that lead to a one-sided view of people - of only perceiving them as belonging to an alien group.

 There have been several cases in Germany where people complained because police carried out controls based on people's skin color or their appearance, known as racial profiling.
 That's a violation of the German constitution, according to a fall 2012 ruling issued by a higher administrative court in Koblenz.